Sierra Leone iron ore crisis creates debt-racked ghost town

-LUNSAR, Sierra Leone, March 5 (Reuters) - In the months since Sierra Leone’s largest iron ore mine laid off almost all its workers due to a legal dispute with the government, the once bustling town of Lunsar has become a shadow of its former self.
+LUNSAR, Sierra Leone (Reuters) - In the months since Sierra Leone’s largest iron ore mine laid off almost all its workers due to a legal dispute with the government, the once bustling town of Lunsar has become a shadow of its former self.

 In the central market of Lunsar, whose name means “Land of Stones” in the local language, only a few stalls remain open.
 Taxi drivers and traders say business has ground to a halt.
 Hundreds, if not thousands, of residents have left altogether.